 Best Marks for LRF Fishing

 The small species which are the target of LRF anglers can be found in a wide range of locations all across the coastline of the British Isles.
 Sheltered man-made places such as breakwaters, wharves and piers and jetties are often excellent places for LRF as small species seek out the shelter that these locations offer.
 Light Rock Fishing can also be carried out across rocky coastlines, as this is the natural habitat of many mini species.
-When the tide is out many small fish will be trapped in deep rockpools, especially those with weed cover, meaning they can be productive for LRF anglers, although mini species can also be caught from deep-water areas as well.
-Essentially, anywhere with rocks, structure and shelter is likely to attract mini species, meaning it is worth a try for LRF fishing.
+When the tide is out many small fish will be trapped in deep rockpools, especially those with weed cover, meaning they can be productive for LRF anglers, although mini species can also be caught from deep water areas as well.
+Essentially, anywhere with rocks, structure and shelter are likely to attract mini species, meaning it is worth a try for LRF fishing.

 Methods and Techniques for Light Rock Fishing